 - After you make your reservation, make sure to confirm with the hotel directly.
 Hernandez was on the right track contacting the hotel immediately after she received her confirmation.
 Things could have turned out quite differently for the family if they had traveled to Mexico before resolving this problem.

-- If all else fails: Remember the Elliott Advocacy team is always here to help — 24-hours a day, 365 days a year. :)
+- If all else fails: Remember the Elliott Advocacy team is always here to help consumers — 24-hours a day, 365 days a year. :)